-We have a full complement of middle school courses as well as a variety of high school paths in which students can enroll.
-During the 6th, 7th, and 8th grade, students are required to complete English, math, social studies, science, physical education, advisory and an elective course.
+We have a full complement of middle school courses as well as a variety of high school learning journeys in which students can enroll.
+During the 6th, 7th, and 8th grade, students are required to complete English, math, social studies, science, physical education, advisory, and an elective course.
 We recommend that every middle school student complete at least one high school course.

 Students will demonstrate the ability to write persuasively and support claims and reasoning with sufficient evidence for intended purpose and audience.

 We understand that not everyone learns at the same rate and that many students will benefit from having more time to master a concept.
 The same student that struggles with one competency may find that the next competency is easier for them to master and they progress quickly.
 We do not label students because they need more time to learn.
 At the same time, we welcome students who would like to accelerate their learning.
 Students who meet the prerequisites for high school learning journeys and competency groups (courses, projects, etc.) are welcome to enroll as part of their middle school experience.
 And yes, all high school credits that are earned in middle school will “count” toward graduation at VLACS.

 Badges symbolize a student’s competency in a skill, qualification, or interest.
 At VLACS, students can earn digital badges by completing eligible competencies and experiences.
 More information on badges can be found here.